-Emphasize the new and important aspects of the study and the conclusions that follow in the context of the totality of the best available evidence.
+Emphasize the important aspects of the case study and the conclusions that follow in the context of the totality of the best available evidence.
 Do not repeat in detail data or other information given in the introduction or the main text sections.
-Emphasize the important aspects of your study and the conclusions that follow in the context of the totality of the best available evidence.
-Do not repeat in detail information given in the introduction or the main text sections.
 Explore the implications of your conclusions for future research and for clinical practice.